The main theories of Jung

 The idea that we are lead on by our ideas about a future state, by things like purposes, meanings, values, and so on.
 Teleology is linked with free will and has become rather rare.
 It is still common among moral, legal, and religious philosophers, and personality theorists.

 Synchronicity is the occurrence of two events that are not linked causally, nor linked teleologically, yet are meaningfully related.
-For example to deam about a bird and for a bird to actually fly into the room.
+For example to dream about a bird and for a bird to actually fly into the room.
 Most psychologists would call these things coincidences, or try to show how they are more likely to occur than we think.
 Jung believed the were indications of how we are connected, with our fellow humans and with nature in general, through the collective unconscious.
 Synchronicity makes Jung's theory one of the rare ones that is not only compatible with parapsychological phenomena, but actually tries to explain them!

 Jung developed a popular personality typology which begins with the distinction between introversion and extroversion.

-o Prefer their internal world of thoughts, feelings, fantasies, dreams, and so on.
+Prefer their internal world of thoughts, feelings, fantasies, dreams, and so on.

-o Prefer the external world of things and people and activities.
+Prefer the external world of things and people and activities.

 The words have become confused with ideas like shyness and sociability, partially because introverts tend to be shy and extroverts tend to be sociable.
 But Jung intended for them to refer more to whether you ("ego") more often faced toward the persona and outer reality, or toward the collective unconscious and its archetypes.
 In that sense, the introvert is somewhat more mature than the extrovert.

-Dealing with the World - The functions (22p18/62/133/134)
+Dealing with the World - The functions (Storr, 1998, pp. 18, 62, 133, 134)

 Whether we are introverts or extroverts, we need to deal with the world, inner and outer.
 And each of us has our preferred ways of dealing with it, ways we are comfortable with and good at.
 Jung suggests there are four basic ways, or functions: